 You’re thinking, “Gosh, that would be a great problem to have, especially as I don’t even have a single coaching client right now.”

-Well, trust me.
-If you create the right website, have an experienced SEO team in place, and start getting the word out about the results you’re helping people create, you’re going to have a big problem!
+When you create the right website, have an experienced SEO team in place, and start getting the word out about the results you’re helping people create, you’re going to have a big “opportunity.”

 Bottom line, it really all starts with designing your curriculum for the kind of delivery you wish to have, based on how much time you personally want to be “in” the business of coaching.